Conditional Neural Expert Processes for Learning Movement Primitives from Demonstration: Experiments and Results

-When showing skill with diverse demonstrations, the corresponding trajectories probably pass through the same points.
-For example, consider a scenario where the arm is required to execute different point-to-point movements while passing through common apertures between obstacles.
-It is challenging for LfD systems to generate correct SM values when only conditioned from these intersecting points.
-In this section, we aim to evaluate the performance of our model and compare it with the baseline when distinct trajectories with several common points are required to be learned.
-Both {\shortName} and CNMP are trained with the dataset of four SM trajectories shown in Fig. \ref{fig:mixed_ds}, where the trajectories intersect at various points.
-Here, we aim to evaluate the performance of our model when it is required to generate the trajectory given observation points close to the common points.
-For this purpose, the models are conditioned with points from the shaded regions shown in Fig. \ref{fig:mixed_obs}.
+In this section, we aim to evaluate the performance of our model in a scenario where the model needs to learn from a diverse set of demonstrations with common points.
+Both {\shortName} and CNMP are trained with the dataset of four SM trajectories shown in Fig. \ref{fig:mixed_obs}, where the trajectories intersect at various points.
+Fig. \ref{fig:comb_ex} provides sample trajectory generations from CNEP and CNMP models.

-Fig. \ref{fig:comb_res} compares the performances of {\shortName} and CNMP models.
-When these models are conditioned from points that do not correspond to an intersection point, both models generate the required trajectories successfully, as shown on the top row of Fig. \ref{fig:comb_ex}.
-However, when they are conditioned from intersection points, CNMP fails, whereas {\shortName} successfully generates the correct trajectories as shown at the bottom row of Fig. \ref{fig:comb_res}.
 The numbers on the legend next to {\shortName} correspond to the probability of assignment of one of the experts.
 The dashed lines correspond to the demonstration trajectories in the dataset.
-As shown, our model assigns a high probability to one of the experts, which generates a trajectory close to one of the demonstrations in the dataset.
-In contrast, the CNMP model generates a trajectory that resembles an interpolated one.
+When these models are conditioned from points unique to single trajectories, both models generate the required trajectories successfully (Fig. \ref{fig:comb_ex}-bottom).
+However, when they are conditioned from points close to the intersection, CNMP starts failing, whereas {\shortName} successfully generates the correct trajectories, as shown in the top row of Fig. \ref{fig:comb_ex}.
+As shown, while the CNMP model generates a trajectory that resembles an interpolated trajectory, our model assigns a high probability to one of the experts, which generates a trajectory close to one of the demonstrations in the dataset.
+Note that the obtained high probability value, when the conditioning point is very close to the intersection, is due to the individual entropy term in our loss function and our winner-take-all strategy.

-The above examples show how models behave over exemplary cases.
-When all the points in Fig. \ref{fig:mixed_obs} are used, it can be seen in Fig. \ref{fig:comb_res} that fewer errors are produced by {\shortName}.